balinenidileep/frappe-v15/Website-Development-Guide.md

 * public/js/fullpage/...
 * public/js/aos/...

+## Build System

+Frappe bundles and builds JavaScript, SCSS, Markdown and other various file types using ESBuild.
+Bundle files can be created anywhere in the `public/` directory by naming them with a `.bundle.` in the middle like `paralogic_theme.bundle.scss` or `swiper.bundle.js`.
+All bundle files are built by running the bench commands:

+* `bench update`
+* `bench build`

+Bundle files are also watched and built automatically when any of the files have changed while the development server is running.
+The compiled/generated files are named with a hash string in the middle like  `paralogic_theme.bundle.ABC123XYZ.css` in order to prevent the browser from using outdated/cached files.

+To use or find the most recent compiled version of the bundle file we have multiple utility methods/Jinja filters

+* `bundled_asset("about.bundle.css")` that returns the URL to the most recent built file
+* `include_style("paralogic_theme.bundle.css")` that writes `<link href="...">
+* `include_script("swiper.bundle.js")` that writes `<script src="...">

 ## Bootstrap SCSS Theme Structure

 Your website's main stylesheet can be built by customizing, themeing and compiling Bootstrap v4.5+ using ESBuild to bundle and build SCSS files into a CSS file.
 We import Frappe's website SCSS files which in imports Bootstrap.
 Frappe provides additional variables and styling for its built in components and pages.